lm3nitro/Projects/New/Network Services SMB.md

 ![Pasted image 20240918133335](https://github.com/user-attachments/assets/3c38dea6-ffab-4556-b283-7ba802035730)

-This provied me with 2 possible users, John and James.
+This provided me with 2 possible users, John and James.
 I then went back to the list of directories and navigated to the .ssh directory:

 ![Pasted image 20240918133857](https://github.com/user-attachments/assets/8d924766-444e-45a5-a399-ae675497b654)